 One of our key technology services, we use both freeware and commercial products to do PCI accepted penetration tests and vulnerability assessments.
 Our qualified personnel ensure that penetration testing methodologies such as Open Source Security Testing Manual Methodology (OSSTMM), Open Web Application Security Project (OWASP) and NIST 800-42/115 are being followed.

 We have certified pentesters with peer-reviewed tools, and field experience, having done massive projects with more than 1,000 IPs in testing scope.
-Along with our partnership with QSA Control Case, we provide ASV scans for PCI compliance projects.
+Along with ASV vendors such as Control Case, we can coordinate and facilitate the ASV scans for PCI compliance projects, provided by ASV vendors.

 Our international certifications are Certified Ethical Hacker (CEH) and Licensed Penetration Tester (LPT) from EC-Council (www.eccouncil.org), Certified Information Systems Security Professional (CISSP) from ISC2 (www.isc2.org), and GIAC Certified Penetration Tester (GPEN) from GIAC (www.giac.org).